 2. Consider the Location

 Think about the type of environment you’re more suited to.
 You might want to settle in an urban area with easy access to dining, entertainment and cultural activities or a suburban location that will be quieter and more private.
-There’s no need to shy away from a big city — many have neighborhoods that are especially friendly to the over-65 crowd.
-Are you currently a northerner who dreams of retiring to a warm, southern climate?
+There’s no need to shy away from a big city — many have neighborhoods especially friendly to the over-65 crowd.
+Are you a northerner who dreams of retiring to a warm, southern climate?
 Have you always wanted to live near the mountains or by the water?
-Pinpointing the type of day-to-day lifestyle you want will help you narrow down your choices.
+Pinpointing the type of day-to-day lifestyle you want will help you narrow your choices.

 3. Decide Whether to Rent or Own

 Surprisingly, it’s often cheaper for retirees to rent than to own a home, condo or apartment, although it may chip away at any inheritance you planned to leave your loved ones.
 If you own a home that’s paid off, you may want to pay cash for a smaller home or condo for sale.
 You won’t have to deal with a monthly mortgage payment and you’ll have some money in the bank.

 Options abound here.
 You can buy or rent a single-family home in a typical neighborhood, a single-family or duplex in a 55+ community, home or apartment in a gated community, or a house, condo or apartment in a retirement community.
 Ask yourself if you’re willing to do the maintenance and upkeep a single-family home requires, such as lawn care.
 Perhaps you don’t care about your neighbors living six inches away in an apartment.

 And when you consider your ideal retirement neighborhood, your community and housing options might be more limited.